 The Russian language alphabet is composed of 33 letters.
 Russian language characters are coded in several ways, and although the government has established a standard coding system, there are many inconsistencies in using this standard coding system.

 There are six cases of nouns in the Russian language: accusative, dative, genitive, instrumental, locative, and nominative.
-In some situations a seventh case of noun, i.e. vocative, is also used in the Russian language.
+In some situations, the seventh case of the noun, i.e., vocative, is also used in the Russian language.

-Like English, there are three tenses in the Russian language, past, present and future.
-There is some controversy about tense, since some linguists claim that there are other tenses that cannot be translated in the English language.
+Like English, there are three tenses in the Russian language, past, present, and future.
+There is some controversy about tenses since some linguists claim that there are other tenses that cannot be translated into the English language.
 The verbs in the Russian language have four voices.

-The Russian language is considered to be one of the first of three languages that are difficult to learn.
+Russian is considered one of the first of three languages that are difficult to learn.
 The logic behind such a conclusion could be the various distinguishing consonants and other minute variants found in the Russian language.

-The Russian language is believed to be the most widely spoken native language in all of Europe.
-The Russian speaking population is distributed throughout the West in several urban cities in North America, in various European countries and even inhabits the far east corner of the globe.
+Russian is considered the most widely spoken native language in all of Europe.
+The Russian-speaking population is distributed throughout the West in several urban cities in North America, in various European countries, and even inhabits the far east corner of the globe.

-The several hundred millions of Russian speaking people spread throughout the world are a promising group of consumers that, in these days of heavy competition, any business would like to target, thus compelling them to use the Russian language as their medium for communication.
+The several hundred million Russian-speaking people spread throughout the world are a promising group of consumers that, in these days of heavy competition, any business would like to target, thus compelling them to use the Russian language as their medium for communication.